 What is Little Paths Australia SSS Program?

 Little Paths Australia SSS Program provides Secondary School Scholarships for the entire school life of a recipients' secondary school career.
-It is a legal and humanitarian requirement that all ‘street child centre’s” provide educational opportunities for primary school aged children.
+It is a legal and humanitarian requirement that all primary aged children attend school and that ‘street child centre’s” provide educational opportunities for primary school aged children.

-Little Paths Australia offers scholarship support for street children or former street children who has been placed with family but still in need of support to continue their secondary education.
+Little Paths Australia offers scholarship support for street children or former street children who have are being supported with family care or care in a family like unit and whose need for support continues in order to complete their secondary education.